drand/drand/docker/README.md

 ## Running with nginx
 Many LoE partners like to run a reverse proxy in front of their node to easily manage TLS termination, domain names and firewalling.
-In [docker-compose-nginx.yml](./docker-compose-nginx.yml) you can find a manifest for running a single drand docker container and an ginx container to route traffic to it.
+In [docker-compose-nginx.yml](./docker-compose-nginx.yml) you can find a manifest for running a single drand docker container and an nginx container to route traffic to it.
 Similar to the keypair, we will have to create a volume containing the nginx config (and any TLS config you wish to add).